data-89/pinterest-data-pipeline614/README.md

 - Task 2.
 Connect to the EC2 instance.
 - Task 3.
 Set up Kafka on the EC2 instance.
 - Task 4.
 Create Kafka topics.
-- Task 6: Find the user with most followers in each country
+- Task 6: Find the user with the most followers in each country
 - Task 7: Find the most popular category for different age groups
 - Task 8: Find the median follower count for different age groups
 - Task 9: Find how many users have joined each year?
-- Task 10: Find the median follower count of users based on thei joining year
+- Task 10: Find the median follower count of users based on their joining year
 - Task 11: Find the median follower count of users based on their joining year and age group

 ## Installation Instructions